AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/mvs0RON.png" height="150%" width="150%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now type in the following "ipconfig /all" and the following sequence should occur.
-If you check the DNS Servers section it should be the same as Dc-1's private ip address.
-  Congratulations you have now connected Client-1 to DC-1's Server!
-Now onto the next step.
+Now, type in the following: ipconfig /all, and the following output should appear.
+If you check the DNS Servers section, it should match DC-1's private IP address.
+Congratulations, you have now connected Client-1 to DC-1's server!
+Now, onto the next step.
 </p>
 <br />